 Governing Bodies are accountable for ensuring effective policies and procedures are in place to safeguard and promote the welfare of children and monitoring their compliance with them.
 Governing Bodies should also ensure that their establishment has:

 Policy and procedures in place consistent with Gwent Safeguarding Board guidelines and the Local Authority Safeguarding Children and Young People Policy.
 The Governing Body is expected to review these annually and ensure that parents are aware a policy is in place and available to see on request.
 A model policy for schools to adopt is included in this document.
 N.B.
-I f expected that schools adopt this policy and ensure it is discussed with all staff and governors, understood and meaningfully implemented.
+It is expected that schools adopt this policy and ensure it is discussed with all staff and governors, understood and meaningfully implemented.

 Governors must also ensure that their school has a member of the senior management team who is designated with lead responsibility for child protection referred to as the Designated Senior Person (DSP) that they are properly trained and have time to carry out their duties.
 The governing body should satisfy themselves that should the nominated member of staff not be in school for any reason, there are robust systems in place to ensure any safeguarding issue can be dealt with appropriately and efficiently.